 Deep in the Andes- Sacred Valley to Cusco.
 Peru

 We fly into colorful Cusco for a tour of Sacsayhuaman Fortress and the lively Pisac market.
 Then we ascend into our lovely hotel and spa in the Sacred Valley where pet llamas roam.
-Our groups loved this place.
 Options here for mountain biking, kayaking, and rafting the Ollantaytambo River.
-Your four-day trek is fully equipped and guided.
+Your four-day trek is fully equipped and guided with the best team in the country.
 We end with time to tour and explore delightful Cusco.
 (There’s even an adrenaline option for 12 of you to add an extension to the exclusive Sky Lodge Adventure Suites!
 You’ll zip line in to overnight in a luxury glass capsule that hangs cliffside on a mountain top.
 It’s like sleeping in a condor’s nest.)

 If this is on your dreamy bucket list, we’ve got you covered with such ease.
-AFS includes; hacienda tour, Cusco tour, $150 entrance fee for MP, all balanced meals, Vistadome Train, 24/7 certified guides and porters, oxygen, great tents and gear.
+AFS includes; hacienda stay, tours in Sacred Valley and Cusco, $150 entrance fee for MP, all balanced meals, Vistadome Train, 24/7 certified guides, over 25 porters, oxygen, great tents and gear.
 And our price can’t be beat for all you get.
 It will fill up fast.
+We must get your permits now!
 May is the best time to go.
 Trekkers often book a year ahead, but we secured your space and will book your permits soon.
-2022 is the time to go before the Peruvian government drastically cuts visitor permits into Machu Picchu.
+2023 is the time to go before the Peruvian government drastically cuts visitor permits into Machu Picchu.

 If you are fit, book this epic experience for your bragging rights!
 Each night, after a delicious meal under the stars, you slip into your tent with a smile feeling so blessed for the day’s accomplishment.
 Our guide Enrico says, “It’s the things we really work for that mean the most to our souls.”
 Come join us and be awed by dramatic nature at her finest.